Why Sophie Turner Wanted To Date Joe Jonas

 Even her time off the set is crazy, but that's when dating a fellow celebrity comes in handy.

-"You realize that you’re not going to see each other all the time," she told InStyle.
-"And you don’t feel like a jerk when you’re like, 'My publicist says I can’t do this…'"
+“You realise that you’re not going to see each other all the time," she told InStyle.
+"And you don’t feel like a jerk when you’re like, ‘My publicist says I can’t do this…’”

 "Jonas was playing the field, but he really likes her and is willing to settle down for her," a source revealed to People when the news was first announced.